 The power behind NPS — Why customer satisfaction is crucial in your business

-Customer loyalty is a crucial factor that determines company’s financial performance.
+Customer loyalty is a crucial factor that determines a company’s financial performance.
 It is directly linked to many benefits, such as increased market share, lower costs, or higher revenue.
-Therefore, more and more companies understand the power of loyalty and invest significant amount of time and resources to estimate, manage and increase loyalty level.
-The biggest challenge, though, is to employ the most accurate, effective and at the same time unsophisticated system for customer loyalty management.
-Years of groundbreaking research conducted by Frederick Reichheld, founder of the Loyalty practice at Bain & Company, in close consultation with Satmetrix brought a valuable methodology that not only enables to precisely gauge customer loyalty, but also allows to accurately predict future growth.
+Therefore, more and more companies understand the power of loyalty and invest a significant amount of time and resources to estimate, manage and increase loyalty levels.
+The biggest challenge, though, is to employ the most accurate, effective, and at the same time unsophisticated system for customer loyalty management.
+Years of groundbreaking research conducted by Frederick Reichheld, founder of the Loyalty practice at Bain & Company, in close consultation with Satmetrix brought a valuable methodology that not only enables to precisely gauge customer loyalty but also allows to accurately predict future growth.

 NPS is based on one simple question that investigates how likely it is that a customer would recommend a brand to a friend.
 Response options for the loyalty questions are based on a 0–10 point rating scale, with 0 representing extremely negative and 10 representing extremely positive.
 Depending on the response to the NPS question customers can be segmented into three categories.
 Each group represents their loyalty level combined with purchase behavior:

 - Promoters (ratings 9–10) — customers who were highly likely to recommend a company and exhibited the highest rates of purchase and referral behaviors,

 - Passive (ratings 7–8) — customers who were somewhat likely to recommend a company and exhibited moderate rates of purchase and referral behaviors,

 - Detractors (0–6) — customers who were less likely to recommend a company and exhibited the lowest rates of purchase and referral behaviors.